 Benefits of an MEP

-• Improved Access to Benefits: An MEP allows small businesses that might not have the resources to set up a retirement plan on their own can offer competitive retirement benefits, which helps to attract and retain talented employees and offer a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, helping to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP

 The particular, financial-based benefits for your Boston, MA small business retirement plan is dependent upon which plan you set up.
-That said, a small business retirement plan, whichever one you choose, has universal benefits.
-Over half of workers say that a retirement plan is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of setting up a small business retirement plan:
+However, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+Three out of five employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:

 Employee Benefits